Linguistic Collapse: Neural Collapse in (Large) Language Models: Discussion

-\paragraph{Compression} CLMs appear to reduce noise, demonstrating their ability to encapsulate different textual contexts into single embeddings.
-This subscribes to a theory that LLMs are essentially a compression of internet content by aleatoric modeling \citep{sutskever2023compression}.
-However, owing to contextual ambiguity, we hypothesize that CE loss and noise (Equation \ref{eq:cdnv}) cannot be fully eliminated by current practices.
+\paragraph{LLM Evaluations} Researchers in NLP and multimodal settings are ultimately interested in measuring model performance on practical tasks; notable benchmarks include GLUE \citep{wang2019glue}, MMLU \citep{hendryckstest2021}, and BIG-bench \citep{srivastava2023beyond}.
+However, several contemporaries \citep{du2024understandingemergentabilitieslanguage, huang2024compression, yin2024entropy} have demonstrated that models' downstream capabilities are roughly correlated with their abilities to effectively compress their pre-training data.
+Based on their findings, our application of the $\mathcal{NC}$ framework to the pre-training stage of CLMs against validation CE loss should be an appropriate first step in this intersection.
+Looking forward, we anticipate exciting analysis for language modelling tasks or benchmarks, especially on creativity and retrieval for natural language understanding and generation.

+Conversely, some form of $\mathcal{NC}$ could be an alternative evaluation.
+Although it would be prohibitively expensive to measure $\mathcal{NC}$ on the vast and sometimes obscure pre-training data of most frontier production LLMs, doing so on a small set of in-distribution data (i.e. test set) would be realistic.

-\paragraph{Interpretability} Our formulae (Section \ref{sec:methods}) and results (Section \ref{sec:results}) expose the pair-wise token class interactions in noise, interference, classifier duality, and classifier agreement in the top-level features.
-Similarly to works in other domains \citep{kothapalli2024neural,zhou2022losses,fisher2024pushing,guo2024cross}, these $\mathcal{NC}$ metrics can serve as a form of low-level interpretability to aid understanding certain behaviors of (L)LMs.
+\paragraph{Interpretability} At a high level, the number and density of clusters for a token can reflect its learned meanings and uses.
+This would be particularly useful as LLMs adapt to ever-evolving language and further expansion into non-English domains.
+Our formulae (Section \ref{sec:methods}) and results (Section \ref{sec:results}) expose the pairwise token class interactions in noise, interference, classifier duality, and classifier agreement in the top-level features.
+Similarly to works in other domains \citep{kothapalli2024neural,zhou2022losses,fisher2024pushing,guo2024cross}, these $\mathcal{NC}$ metrics can serve as a form of low-level interpretability to aid understanding certain behaviours of (L)LMs.
+Between tokens, one can often discern how related or interchangeable words are based on their pair-wise interactions, or how antithetical or unrelated they are based on orthogonality.
+For example, we present a rudimentary analysis of homonyms and English first names in Appendix \ref{append:interp}.

 \paragraph{Fairness} Foundation models are ubiquitous for their comprehensive capabilities and adaptability.
 As previous work discussed class imbalance \citep{hong2023neural,dang2023neural,zhong2023understanding,liu2023inducing}, our work may extend these strategies to measure and perhaps promote fairness in foundation LLMs, some of which are designed to be multilingual or multicultural.
+For example, \citep{xu2024collapsed} contemporarily explores the use of $\mathcal{UNC}3$ to mitigate biases in BERT-based \cite{devlin2019bert} models.

-While $\mathcal{NC}$ itself would not lead to unfairness, its potential interpretability may, in theory, enable an adversarial agent to measure (un)fairness as they manipulate a LLM.
+While $\mathcal{NC}$ itself would not lead to unfairness, its potential interpretability may, in theory, enable an (adversarial) agent to measure and optimize for (un)fairness as they manipulate an LLM.